dariasmyr/dariasmyr/README.md

 ## Pet-Projects

 ### <a href="https://handy.uxna.me/c" target="_new">Handy Snippets</a>
-An app for storing and sharing end-to-end encrypted notes online.c
+An app for storing and sharing end-to-end encrypted notes online.
+Designed based on Ant Desing kit.

-Core libraries and techniques: Go, Vite, Graphql, Typescript, SQLite
+Core libraries and techniques: Go, Vite, Graphql, Typescript, Ant Design, SQLite

 ### <a href="https://github.com/dariasmyr/db-guard" target="_new">DB Guard</a>
 Golang project aimed at streamlining database backup procedures with automated scheduling.